-In addition to capital investment, SPT has committed revenue funding to improve Community Transport (CT) in Inverclyde.
-CT operators deliver vital transport to local communities and voluntary groups, particularly older people, disabled people and people on low incomes.
+Community Transport (CT) operators deliver vital transport to local communities and voluntary groups, particularly the older people, people with a disability disabled and people on low incomes.
 CT services are designed to promote and support the delivery of high quality, reliable and accessible transport to communities across the SPT area.
-SPT has provided over £158,000 to support two CT Organisations in Inverclyde in recent years: Ardgowan Hospice and Port Glasgow Volunteer Transport Group (PGVTG).
+SPT has provided over £150,000 to support two CT Organisations in Inverclyde recent years: Ardgowan Hospice and Port Glasgow Volunteer Transport Group (PGVTG).